2023 Solar Incentives Guide for Ormond Beach, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, equipment, accessories and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-To know exactly how much money the ITC could save you, get in touch with your local Ormond Beach solar panel installer.
+To find out exactly how much the ITC could save you, talk to your local Ormond Beach solar panel installation expert.

 State & Local Solar Incentives